Yoga: Fight stress and find serenity

 - Poses.
 Yoga poses, also called postures, are a series of movements designed to increase strength and flexibility.
-Poses range from lying on the floor while completely relaxed to difficult postures that may have you stretching your physical limits.
+Poses range from simple to difficult.
+In a simple post, you might lie on the floor while completely relaxed.
+A difficult posture may have you stretching your physical limits.

 - Breathing.
 Controlling your breathing is an important part of yoga.
 Yoga teaches that controlling your breathing can help you control your body and quiet your mind.

 - Meditation or relaxation.
 In yoga, you may incorporate meditation or relaxation.
 Meditation may help you learn to be more mindful and aware of the present moment without judgment.

 - Stress reduction.
 A number of studies have shown that yoga may help reduce stress and anxiety.
 Yoga can enhance your mood and overall sense of well-being.
 Yoga might also help you manage your symptoms of depression and anxiety that are due to difficult situations.

 - Improved fitness.
 Practicing yoga may lead to improved balance, flexibility, range of motion and strength.

 - Management of chronic conditions.
 Yoga can help reduce risk factors for chronic diseases, such as heart disease and high blood pressure.
 Yoga may also help manage low back pain, neck pain and menopause symptoms.
 Yoga might also help relieve symptoms of several chronic conditions, such as pain, chronic obstructive pulmonary disease (COPD), asthma, arthritis and insomnia.

 Yoga is generally considered safe for most healthy people when practiced under the guidance of a trained instructor.
 But there are some situations in which yoga might pose a risk.